jchowlabs

 How It Works

-1. Face Detection & Tracking — A face detection model loads via WebAssembly, begins tracking facial landmarks and blendshape coefficients in real time from your camera feed, and renders an oval guide overlay.
+A face detection model loads and begins tracking facial landmarks and blendshape coefficients from your camera feed.
+An oval overlay helps the user correctly position their head for this detection model.

-2. Randomized Challenges — Three challenges are selected at random from a pool of five: turn left, turn right, blink, smile, and nod.
-Each challenge monitors the relevant signal — head pose angles for turns and nods, eye-blink blendshapes for blinks, and mouth-smile blendshapes for smiles.
-A challenge is passed when the signal exceeds its threshold and is held for a minimum number of frames.
+Three random challenges are selected from a pool of challenges: turn left, turn right, blink, smile, head nod and others.
+Each challenge monitors a specific signal.
+Head pose angles are used for turns and nods.
+Eye-blink blendshapes are used for blinks.
+Mouth-smile coefficients are used for smiles.
+A challenge is passed only when the signal exceeds its threshold and remains stable for a minimum number of frames.

-4. Confidence Scoring — After all three challenges complete, the system produces a combined confidence score weighted across three factors: challenge peak accuracy (50%), response time (20%), and passive micro-expression variance (30%).
-Liveness is confirmed when the confidence score meets the threshold and all individual challenges have passed.
+After all three challenges complete, a combined confidence score is calculated.
+The weighting is distributed across challenge peak accuracy, response time, and passive micro-movement variance.
+Liveness is confirmed when both the individual challenges and the overall score meet defined thresholds.